 Blair Horner: Keeping The Holiday Season Safe For Children

-Thanksgiving was the start of the holiday shopping season.
-The holiday shopping season is a time when many adults look for gifts for children.
-And while the holidays are a time for fun and giving, it is important that it be a safe time as well.
+Thanksgiving is the kick off of the holiday shopping season.
+It’s a time when many adults look for gifts for children.
+And while the holidays are a time for fun and giving, it is important that it gift givers keep safety in mind when shopping for kids.

-A recent survey of toys found some that posed health and safety threats to children (the New York version of the report can be found at here).
-Among the toys surveyed, there were examples of choking hazards and toys with concentrations of toxics exceeding federal standards.
+A recent survey of toys found that some posed health and safety threats to children.
+Among the toys surveyed were examples of choking and excessive noise hazards and toys with potentially hazardous concentrations of toxins.
 The continued presence of these hazards in toys highlights the need for constant vigilance on the part of government agencies and the public to ensure that children do not end up playing with unsafe toys.

 Despite recent progress in making toys safer, the report highlighted the need for continued attention to shortcomings in existing standards and vigilance on the part of the shopping public.
 To keep children safe from potentially hazardous toys, there is still more to do.

-- Examine toys carefully for hazards before purchase – and don’t trust that they are safe just because they are on a store shelf or available on-line.
-Generally, we found that retail stores were conscientious about keeping toys subject to recall off their shelves.
-However, some recalled toys were still available on-line.
+- Examine toys carefully for hazards before purchase – and don’t trust that they are safe just because they are on a store shelf or available online.

 - Subscribe to government announcements of recalled products at www.recalls.gov.